coq/coq/doc/sphinx/language/gallina-specification-language.rst

 Definition by case analysis
 ---------------------------

-Objects of inductive types can be destructurated by a case-analysis construction called *pattern matching* expression.
+Objects of inductive types can be destructured by a case-analysis construction called *pattern matching* expression.
 A pattern matching expression is used to analyze the structure of an inductive object and to apply specific treatments accordingly.